bjartnes/bounded-disturbances/README.md

 # Locally with docker and VS Code
+(There is a troubleshooting chapter on the bottom of this document with some errors and solutions people have encountered)

 To run the workshop clone the repo, install VS Code from https://code.visualstudio.com/

 Install docker.